mwvgroup/Photometric-Classification/README.md

 2014 on SDSS data to identify peculiar Type Ia Supernovae (SNe Ia).

 ## Todo:
-- The number of data points fit **per band** needs to be added to the output fit summary.
 - SNCosmo will raise occasional warning about poor fits, bad S/N, and dropped bands.
 These warnings are currently being ignored, but need to be handled correctly.
 - We are currently using SNCosmo's builtin 91bg model, but would like to (possibly) use our own custom model.

 ## File List / Overview